cs1302uga/cs1302-genlistadt/README.md

   * **Do I need a `main` method?** You should create a `main` method that calls each of the demo functions.
 Please make sure that your program output is legible.

+  * **Helper Methods?** You may find it useful to create a separate method for each parameterization and have the main demo method call these helper methods.

 ### Non-Functional Requirements